Teaching

 Course Purpose, Goals, and Objectives

 Modern climate change poses an unprecedented environmental threat affecting species and communities across all of Earth’s biomes.
-The biological impacts of global climate change transcend political and jurisdictional boundaries and add significant uncertainty to the conservation and management of wildlife populations and natural resources.
+The biological impacts of climate change transcend political and jurisdictional boundaries and add significant uncertainty to the study, conservation and management of animal populations and natural resources.
 With a focus on wildlife ecology and management, the goal of this course is to provide an understanding of the direct and indirect impacts of climate change on organisms, species and communities.
 The course has three interconnected learning objectives for developing a comprehensive understanding of climate change ecology:

-Second learning objective: identify the ecological and evolutionary impacts of climate change on natural communities and wildlife populations (including changes in phenology and ranges, community dynamics, and altered trophic interactions).
+2. Identify the ecological and evolutionary impacts of climate change on natural communities and wildlife populations (including changes in phenology and ranges, community dynamics, and altered trophic interactions).

-Third learning objective: develop hands-on experience in developing a climate change vulnerability assessment for a given species or community.
+3. Gain experience in developing a climate change vulnerability assessment for a given species or community.